aws-samples/sagemaker-vae-anomalydetection-tensorflow2-multimodel-endpoint/README.md

 ## Variational Autoencoders for Anomaly Detection With Tensorflow On SageMaker

-This repository contains code for detecting anomalies using Variational Autoencoders and deploying multiple models on one SageMaker Rest API.
+This repository contains code for detecting anomalies using Variational Autoencoders and deploying multiple models to a single TensorFlow Serving multi-model endpoint.
 The deep learning framework in use is Tensorflow2.
+The dataset in use is MNIST.

 ## Environment Setup
 First, run the following commands in your terminal to create a new conda environment named `tf2-p36` which has the required dependencies.